spicyjack/public/notes/vim_plugins.md

   - `curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim`
 - To install new VIM plugins, clone the Git repo into `~/.vim/bundle`, witout the `*.git` extension
-  - See the file `public.git/notes/git.md` for an example of using `git submodule` to clone and keep VIM plugin Git repos up to date
 - Pathogen will automatically set up links from the files in the `~/.vim/bundle` directory to the correct VIM directories